 Folsom Zoo Language Trip

-We will host our third annual language outing to the Folsom City Zoo Sanctuary in April 2025!
+We hosted our third annual language outing to the Folsom City Zoo Sanctuary on April 4, 2025.

-SSBMI Tribal Members and SSBMI TANF families who participate in this year's Folsom Zoo Language Trip will be able to tour the zoo and learn Nisenan and Northern Sierra Miwok language with the help of animal flashcards that we provide and language signage that we post around the zoo.
-Paricipants will also receive a language bag and custom enamel pin; this year's pin features a bobcat (tolomá in Nisenan and tóllomma in Northern Sierra Miwok).
-Finally, participants will enjoy various drinks provided by the SSBMI Exhibits & Collections Center and participate in demonstrations hosted by the SSBMI Language Department, SSBMI Environmental Department, and SSBMI Traditional Ecological Knowledge (TEK) Department.
+Thanks to everyone who participated this year!
+At the Folsom Zoo Language Trip, SSBMI Tribal Members and SSBMI TANF families toured the zoo and learned Nisenan and Northern Sierra Miwok language using animal flashcards that we provided and language signage that we posted around the zoo.
+Paricipants also received a language bag and custom enamel pin; this year's pin featured a bobcat (tolomá in Nisenan and tóllomma in Northern Sierra Miwok).
+Finally, participants enjoyed drinks provided by the SSBMI Exhibits & Collections Center and participated in demonstrations hosted by the SSBMI Language Department, SSBMI Environmental Department, and SSBMI Traditional Ecological Knowledge (TEK) Department.

 Here, you can listen to audio recordings of the Nisenan and Northern Sierra Miwok language that we shared on zoo signage, including names for animals who live at the zoo and names for more animals and plants that you may see at the zoo.
 You can also check out our zoo language map.